-I.II.
+II.
 PURPOSE & OVERVIEW

 The purpose of my direct testimony on behalf of Southern California Gas Company (SoCalGas) and San Diego Gas & Electric Company (SDG&E) is to present the estimated direct project costs, and schedule for the North-South Project.
-This project consists of three major components: Adelanto Moreno Pipeline, Adelanto Compressor Station, and Moreno Whitewater Pipeline.
-The estimated project direct costs are summarized as follows in Table 1:

-This project consists of two major components: Adelanto-Moreno Pipeline and Adelanto
+This project consists of two major components: Adelanto-Moreno Pipeline and Adelanto Compressor Station.

-Compressor Station.
 The estimated project direct costs are summarized as follows in Table 2:

-Table 21

-Estimated North - South Project Direct Costs

-(In Millions of Dollars)
+Table 2 Estimated North - South Project Direct Costs (In Millions of Dollars)